UCREL/lexidb/readme.md

 #### Formatting / Importing data

-If you would like to import data into LexiDB without having to use the web API, you can do this through the java insert script.
+If you would like to import data into LexiDB without having to use the web API, you can do this through the [java insert script](./src/main/java/util/Insert.java).
 The java insert script converts the data files you want to import into a format that LexiDB can read.
-The insert script takes 3 arguments:
+The insert script takes 4 arguments:

 1. File path to a `app.properties` file.
 2. Name of the corpus / database.
 This is equivalent to the name of the database in a MySQL database.